-The so-called 1922 “No D” or 1922 Plain Lincoln Cent is an intriguing variety that has remained very much in demand with collectors.
-The variety is only identifiable due to a unique set of circumstances that occurred during the year of production.
-It is now considered to be among the scarcest of the Lincoln cent varieties, especially in high grade, and one of the key dates to an uncirculated set of Lincoln Cents including major varieties.
+The so-called 1922 “No D” or 1922 Plain Lincoln Cent (Buy on eBay) is an intriguing variety that has remained in high demand with collectors.
+The variety is only identifiable due to a particular set of circumstances that occurred during the year of production.
+It is now considered to be among the scarcest of the Lincoln Cent varieties, especially in high grade, and one of the key dates to an uncirculated set of Lincoln Cents including major varieties.

 In 1922, the production of Lincoln Cents only took place at the Denver Mint facility.
 The Philadelphia and San Francisco Mints, which would have usually produced the denomination, were focused on striking silver dollars which had been reintroduced in the previous year.
 This resulted in the Denver Mint carrying the sole responsibility for maintaining the supply of freshly minted cents.

-During any other year, these cents struck at the Denver Mint without the “D” mint mark would have escaped identification since it would have been assumed that the coins were struck at the Philadelphia Mint which did not place a mint mark on the coins.
-However, since the Denver Mint was the only facility producing cents during the year, identification of the variety was possible.
+In any other year, these cents struck at the Denver Mint without the “D” mint mark would have escaped identification.
+It would have been naturally assumed that the coins were simply products of the Philadelphia Mint, which did not place a mint mark on their coins.
+However, this year both the Philadelphia and San Francisco Mints did not produce cents as they were focused on the production of the large amount of silver dollars required under the Pittman Act.
+Since the Denver Mint was the only facility producing cents during the year, identification of the variety was possible.

-The variety that is described above is the so-called “No D, strong reverse”, struck from die pair #2, the most valuable of the 1922 No D Lincoln Cents.
-Die pairs # 1, # 3 & # 4 are less valuable, and struck from a different dies.
-These are called 1922 “Weak D” cents, and were not created by overpolished dies, but by dies filled with grease.
-As such, traces of the Mintmark are sometimes visible, although this does not always have to be the case.
-Certain die markers are thus very important when identifying the different die pairs.
+The variety created by the clashed dies and repolished obverse die is known as the “No D, strong reverse” variety from die pair #2.
+This represents the most desirable and valuable variety for the issue.
+Similar varieties exist referred to as the “Weak D” variety from die pairs #1, #3, and #4, which were created as the result of dies filled with grease obscuring the mint mark.
+For this class of variety, traces of the mint mark are sometimes visible, but this is not always the case.
+As such, certain die markers are very important when identifying the different die pairs.
 These die markers mostly include the strength of the lettering and devices.

 Key Date Coin Mintage

-This variety went somewhat unnoticed during the early decades after its mintage, which has resulted that the majority of surviving coins are in well circulated grades, with uncirculated specimens with original Mint red remaining being extremely rare.
-This shows that the survival of coins like these in uncirculated condition, purposely struck for circulation, often was the matter of pure chance.
+This variety went somewhat unnoticed during the early decades after its mintage, leading most examples to experience significant circulation.
+Uncirculated specimens with original Mint red luster are extremely rare.
+This shows that the survival of the typical circulating coins from this era in high grades is often a matter of pure chance.

 Finest Known and Values